2023 Best Natural Resources Conservation Schools in the Plains States Region

 Read full report on Natural Resources Conservation at University of Minnesota - Duluth

-University of Nebraska - Lincoln landed the #6 spot in the 2023 rankings for the best natural resources conservation programs.
-UNL is a fairly large public school located in the city of Lincoln.
+University of Nebraska - Lincoln came in at #6 in this year’s edition of the Best Natural Resources Conservation Schools in the Plains States Region ranking.
+UNL is a very large public school located in the city of Lincoln.

 On average, conservation graduates from UNL take out $24,000 in student loans while working on their degree.
 The average monthly payment of a loan this size is about $271, assuming that the borrower is on a 10-year repayment plan.